locize/blog/source/_posts/next-i18next.md

 }
 ```

-And then remove the `serverSideTranslation` to [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) or [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) (depending on your case) in the page-level components.
+Removing the `serverSideTranslation` to [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) or [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) (depending on your case) in the page-level components would work, but would not correctly render the server side html.
+But the client side would be fine.

 ```javascript
 //